-This is an important exercise, which many people feel they can’t prepare for; this is wrong.
+This is an important exercise, which many people feel they can’t prepare for; wrong.
 At least thinking about the following points and having them in your mind on the day can potentially make a huge difference.

 The Group Exercise consists of six people, each representing different Government departments, where you will be tasked to gain a solution to an incident, or recommend a project, but the solution must favour your department.

-Two main aspects are being tested in this exercise: your ability to deliver a result in an adverse environment, but you are also being tested on how you go about getting that result.
-Sometimes, even if you don’t get the desired result for your department, you can score well.
-In the coaching we cover the preparation and tactics to do this well.
+Two main aspects are being tested in this exercise: your ability to deliver a result in an adverse environment, but you are also being tested on how you attain that result in a non-threatening and personable manner.